 Happy Easter, everyone!

-This week’s lesson is on Divine Mercy Sunday, a fairly new celebration established by Pope John Paul II in 2000.
-The heart of all is a series of visions given to a young Polish nun less than 100 years ago.
+This week’s lesson is on Divine Mercy Sunday, a celebration established by Pope John Paul II in 2000.
+The heart of it all is a series of visions given to a young Polish nun less than 100 years ago.
 As Jesus was teaching her about the amazing depths of His mercy, he instructed Sr. Faustina to keep a diary so the teachings could be shared.

 In this Family Formation version of the message, we’ve boiled it down to a couple of mnemonic devices that will make it easy for your family to remember and picture God’s boundless mercy.